Studying Just Scapes

 Tensions can arise when environmental policies are seen to disproportionately affect low-income and rural households.
 A good example of this is the Gilets Jaunes Movement in France.

 So, how can Europe balance environmental and social justice goals?
 This is the key question at the heart of the ‘Just Scapes’ project.
-To answer it, we’ll look at the effects of climate change itself, as well as how policies designed to address climate change can be fairer.
+To answer it, we’ve been looking at the effects of climate change itself, as well as how policies designed to address climate change can be fairer.

-Funded by JPI Climate (SOLSTICE) for three years (2020–2023), ‘Just Scapes’ is taking place across three different sites:
+Funded by JPI Climate (SOLSTICE) for three years (2020–2023), ‘Just Scapes’ has been taking place across three different sites:

-Scotland: our UEA team is investigating a rewilding initiative in the deer-dominated Scottish Highlands.
+Scotland: our UEA team have been investigating a rewilding initiative in the deer-dominated Scottish Highlands.
 Run by Trees for Life, the project is called Affric Highlands.
-Despite covering more than 2,000 km2, the area being studied has a sparse population of around 2,300 people.
+The area covers more than 2,000 km2, including Glens Cannich, Affric, Moriston and Shiel, but is very sparsely populated.

-Each team are implementing interdisciplinary research methods that have been designed to help us gain insight into how different stakeholders perceive environmental justice issues.
-These methods include semi-structured interviews, a large-scale survey and creative writing workshops with small groups at each site.
+Each team has been implementing interdisciplinary research methods that have been designed to help us gain insight into how different stakeholders perceive environmental justice issues.
+We conducted semi-structured interviews and creative writing workshops with small groups at each site, and a large-scale survey of all three case-study areas is in progress.

-The findings from exploring environmental justice amongst these different communities will then help to inform a series of transdisciplinary, multi-stakeholder ‘Just Transformation Labs’.
-Linked to ongoing policy consultations in each of the three areas, these labs will involve shared visioning exercises to help develop manifestos for just landscape transformations.
+We then used our initial findings to help us design and run a series of transdisciplinary, multi-stakeholder ‘Just Transformation Labs’.
+Linked to ongoing policy consultations in each of the three areas, these labs involved shared visioning exercises to help develop manifestos for just landscape transformations.
+You can read our Guidelines for Socially Just Landscape Restoration in the Scottish Highlands.
+The French and Czech manifestos will be published soon.

 Alongside working with local organisations and communities, our interdisciplinary and transdisciplinary team is made up of researchers from four institutions across three countries: